bigfix/developer.bigfix.com/site/reference/world.md

 # result &lt;( bes action, bes computer )&gt; : bes action result

 Returns a bes action result object for the given computer and action.
-This command is a variant of other result inspectors, such as result from &amp;lt;bes action&amp;gt; of &amp;lt;bes computer&amp;gt;.
+This command is a variant of other result inspectors, such as result from &lt;bes action&lt; of &lt;bes computer&lt;.

 # result &lt;( bes computer, bes action )&gt; : bes action result

 Returns a bes action result object for the given computer and action.
-This command is a variant of other result inspectors, such as result from &amp;lt;bes action&amp;gt; of &amp;lt;bes computer&amp;gt;.
+This command is a variant of other result inspectors, such as result from &lt;bes action&lt; of &lt;bes computer&lt;.

 # result &lt;( bes computer, bes fixlet )&gt; : bes fixlet result

 Returns a Fixlet result for the given computer and Fixlet.
-This command is a variant of other result inspectors, such as result from &amp;lt;bes fixlet&amp;gt; of &amp;lt;bes computer&amp;gt;.
+This command is a variant of other result inspectors, such as result from &lt;bes fixlet&lt; of &lt;bes computer&lt;.

 # result &lt;( bes computer, bes property )&gt; : bes property result